bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 If you use custom Steps or our **Script** Step to deploy apps from the `$BITRISE_DEPLOY_DIR` directory, make sure:

-* you move the generated app into this directory or
+* You move the generated app into this directory or
-* you set the **Deploy directory or file path** input of the **Deploy to Bitrise.io** Step to point to the location of the app file.
+* You set the **Deploy directory or file path** input of the **Deploy to Bitrise.io** Step to point to the location of the app file.

 ## Notify: User Roles

 You can define who should get notified of the generated build based on your app's user groups.
 There are a couple of options for you to choose from:

-* Leave **everyone** in the input field to notify everyone in the group.
+* Leave everyone in the input field to notify everyone in the group.
 * Notify based on user role: testers, developers, admins, or owner (Select one or more and separate the roles with commas)
 * If you don't want to notify anyone, set it to `none`.